Lightning-AI/pytorch-lightning/docs/source/advanced/cluster.rst

 With Lightning it is easy to run your training script on a computing cluster without almost any modifications to the script.
 This guide shows how to run a training job on a general purpose cluster.

-Also, check :ref:`accelerators` as a new and more general approach to a cluster setup.
+Also, check :doc:`../extensions/accelerators` as a new and more general approach to a cluster setup.

 --------